Mentoring Program Information

 intellectual and cultural capital.

-Involvement in the Kent Bellows Mentoring Program is by application only.
-Prospective students complete an online application form and participate with their parent/guardian in an interview that includes a review of samples of their art (optional).
+Involvement in the Kent Bellows Mentoring Program is by application.
+Prospective students complete an online application form and may be asked to participate with their parent/guardian in an interview that includes a review of samples of their art.

-We are seeking youth who are passionate about the arts and committed to
+We seek youth who are passionate about the arts and committed to

 their own education.
 Past experience with art is not required.
-Instead, we look for people who think “outside the box” and are interested
+Instead, we look for people who are interested

 to program start.